What is the Corporate Ladder?

 The corporate ladder refers to the hierarchical set-up of most businesses.
 An individual can climb this metaphorical ladder and further their career.
 When you work at a company for an extended period of time, you want to move up in your career path as you take on additional responsibilities and get promoted.

 You can take a number of steps to advance in your career – either at your current place of employment or to open up new opportunities.
-Working towards advancing in your career is often referred to as climbing up the corporate ladder.
+Working toward advancing in your career is often referred to as climbing up the corporate ladder.

 How to Rise Up the Corporate Ladder